jonnyweatherly/aajonusnet/md/Misc/Snippets/Malaria.md

 without the blood, the larvae would not survive.

 So when you have malaria, it is a broken down bloodstream.
 You're red blood cells are deficient and damaged.
-The Falaria gets in there and eats it.
+The Filaria gets in there and eats it.
 If there are, let's say you have low phagocytes, white blood cells.
 The white blood cells are given the job of eating dead red blood cells.
-If they're not enough of them, there's too much destruction and they cannot consume everything, then we will get Malaria Falaria to break down those red blood cells.
+If they're not enough of them, there's too much destruction and they cannot consume everything, then we will get Malaria Filaria to break down those red blood cells.

 So the idea that we get malaria from a mosquito is absolutely fiction..
 They need to keep the blood very clean.
-Also, that falaria, is so microscopically small that one phagocyte, one white blood cell, could consume a massive amount of them, so you could never take over the blood and do us damage.
+Also, that Filaria, is so microscopically small that one phagocyte, one white blood cell, could consume a massive amount of them, so you could never take over the blood and do us damage.
 So you have to take those, those so-called